lwhorton/lwhorton.github.io/_posts/2019-08-12-kenesis-ergonomic-keyboard.md

 software engineer.
 But first, a story:

 During my high school years I typed a lot.
-I spent an inordinate amount of time in front of the keyboard writing class papers, playing online video games, IMing with friends, or programming.
+I spent an inordinate amount of time in front of the keyboard writing class papers, playing online video games, on AIM with friends, or programming.
 Eventually my wrists and knuckles started to hurt.
 Over time the pain progressed enough to start negatively affecting my day to day.
 Laying off the keyboard was clearly not an option for that particularly immature phase of life, so I went looking for pain relief.

 ## QWERTY is Hurty